ai-village-demos/zero-to-hero-ai/README.md

 Alternately, if you cannot get those to install there is [AIChat](https://github.com/sigoden/aichat), a simple Rust CLI app that can be installed by just dropping the executable into your path.
 It will ask for the `OPENAI_API_KEY` on the first run and automatically create a configuration file.

 Some of the system prompt concepts that we will be covering later in the workshop can be emulated using [AIChat's roles](https://github.com/sigoden/aichat?tab=readme-ov-file#roles) feature.
 Refining and working with prompts can be accomplished via [sessions](https://github.com/sigoden/aichat?tab=readme-ov-file#session---context-aware-conversation).

+### 1. Basic Prompts

+LLMs (Large Language Models) at their core, are auto-complete systems.
+The patterns they use are far more complex than the old Markov Chain based auto-complete of just a few years ago.

+They are also unlike the search engines we've all grown used to over the past three decades.
+Search engines have mostly used keywords to find documents that match.
+While they have improved a bit, they are still pretty unsophisticated when it comes to queries, with fewer words (the essence of the query) tending to produce better results than fully formed questions.

+With LLMs this is the exact opposite.
+They thrive on patterns, so the more text given, the more patterns there are to draw on when constructing answers.